speedcontrol/nodecg-speedcontrol/README.md

 If you need to report an issue, you can [do that on GitHub](https://github.com/speedcontrol/nodecg-speedcontrol/issues).

 Feel free to raise an issue/Pull Request if you have used our bundle(s) for a marathon and would like to be linked above.

+### Localisation

+This bundle supports additional languages using [Vue I18n](https://kazupon.github.io/vue-i18n/).
+If you wish to add support for another language, you must add the language code in `configschema.json`, under `language` > `enum`, and then also run `npm run typeschemas` to regenerate the `configschema.d.ts` file.
+You can then specify this language in the bundle's configuration file.
+Then, in the `src\dashboard\_misc\i18n.ts` file, add an additional object inside of the `messages` object inside the `VueI18n` instance for your newly added language.
+There are some reused pieces of text in this file that should be translated, but the rest are stored in the Single File Components (SFC) inside of the `src\dashboard` folder and subfolders, within the `<i18n>` blocks inside of those (in JSON format).
+If a piece of text is not translated yet, it will fall back to English (`en`).